 Essential Hand Tools for Woodworking

-That’s maybe $150-200 for decent quality.
-You can do a surprising amount with just those.
+That kit runs maybe one-fifty to two hundred dollars for decent quality.
+You can do a surprising amount of real woodworking with just those tools.

-Hand tool work is a skill that develops over time.
-Start with simple tasks – chamfering edges, cleaning up saw cuts.
-Work up to joinery and surface preparation.
+Hand tool work is a skill that develops with practice.
+Start with simple tasks that teach you tool control — chamfering edges with a block plane, cleaning up saw cuts with a chisel, smoothing surfaces with a card scraper.
+Work up to joinery and full surface preparation as your confidence and technique improve.

 David Chen